-A regular solid-state amp might be a bit tricky to use here.
+But a regular solid-state amp might be a bit tricky to use here.

-In my opinion, it’s even better to use software plugins.
+And, in my opinion, it’s even better to use software plugins.

 These can either be standalone programs or plugins in your DAW, like in GarageBand.

-Sweet Child O’ Mine Amp Settings
+Deep Dive into Sweet Child O’ Mine Amp Settings

 There isn’t a general rule for every amplifier.